 Although the pandemic, vaccines, and the US election have been at the forefront of news coverage, we are looming closer and closer to the Brexit deadline.
 However you feel about it, it’s important to know how it will affect candidates coming to the UK after 1st January 2021.

-The UK government website has a lot of information around this subject but it’s a lot to absorb, but definitely worth a read if you are looking for a job in the UK (or looking to hire outside of the UK).
-However if you just want a succinct idea of what will be happening as of next year, here is a handy little guide to help you navigate the future ahead.
+The UK government website has a lot of information about this subject but it’s a lot to absorb, but definitely worth a read if you are looking for a job in the UK (or looking to hire outside of the UK).
+However, if you just want a succinct read, here is a handy little guide to help you navigate the future ahead.

 The New Immigration System